fahidjavid/doc-test/docs/import-demo-contents.md

 To import Customizer settings you have to install [ Customizer Export/Import](https://wordpress.org/plugins/customizer-export-import/).

-Once the plugin is installed and activate then navigate to **Dashboard > Customize > Export/Import** and then select the customizer.dat file.
+Once the plugin is installed and activate then navigate to **Dashboard &rarr; Customize &rarr; Export/Import** and then select the customizer.dat file.

 ![img](img/import-customizer-settings.png)